-The free STEP File Viewer supports parts and assemblies, dimensions and tolerances, supplemental geometry, datum targets, and point clouds.
+The STEP File Viewer supports parts, assemblies, dimensions, tolerances, and more.
 The Analyzer generates a spreadsheet of all entity and attribute information; reports and analyzes any semantic PMI, graphical PMI, and validation properties for conformance to recommended practices; and checks for basic STEP file format errors.

 What is STEP?

-STEP (ISO 10303 –STandard for Exchange of Product model data) files are also known as Part 21 files with a file extension of .stp, .step, or .p21.
+The STEP file format (ISO 10303 –STandard for Exchange of Product model data) is also known as Part 21 with a file extension of .stp, .step, or .p21.
 STEP files are used to represent parts, assemblies, and Product and Manufacturing Information (PMI) that is used for data exchange and interoperability between Computer-Aided Design (CAD), Manufacturing (CAM), Analysis (CAE), and Inspection (CMM) software.
 PMI consists of annotations and attributes that define product geometry and product specifications including annotations to specify Geometric Dimensioning and Tolerancing (GD&T).

 STEP File Viewer